Shippable/docs/sources/deploy/deploy-mvp-1.md

     type: cluster
     integration: op_int
     pointer:
-      sourceName: "cluster_name" # name of the actual cluster in the orchestration service to which we are deploying
+      sourceName: "deploy-ecs-cluster" # name of the actual cluster in the orchestration service to which we are deploying
-      region: "svc_region" # region where cluster is located.
+      region: "us-east-1" # region where cluster is located.
 This attribute is optional, depending on the orchestration platform.
 ```

 ##7.
 Define `app_deploy_job`.